kmanivignesh/interactive-quiz-html-css-js/README.md

 # 🎯 Quiz App

 A simple and responsive quiz application built using HTML, CSS, and JavaScript.
-The app displays a set of multiple-choice questions, tracks the user's answers, and displays the score at the end.
+The app displays a set of multiple-choice questions, tracks the user's answers with an time tracker, and displays the score at the end.

 ## 🚀 Features